-Rashi #1: If Korach, Dasan and Aviram will die a natural death, everything that he had done was of his own accord and Korach's claims against him were justified.
+Rashi #1: It implies that, if Korach, Dasan and Aviram will die a natural death, it will prove that everything Moshe did was of his own accord and Korach's claims against him were justified.

-Why did Moshe decree this death on Dasan and Aviram more than on the whole of Yisrael, who queried him "Lamah He'elisany mi'Mitzrayim?" on a number of occasions?
+Why did Moshe decree this death on Dasan and Aviram more than on the whole of Yisrael, who queried him "Lamah He'elisanu mi'Mitzrayim?" on a number of occasions?

 Ramban: Because by stating 1 "Ki Sistarer aleinu Gam Histarer" 2 , they committed two grave sins; 1.
-They dishonored their Rebbe's Kavod, and b. they denied all that Hashem had done for them in Egypt, in the desert and Ma'amad Har Sinai, where Hashem had explicitly stated "ve'Gam b'cha Ya'aminu le'Olam!".
+They dishonored their Rebbe, and 2. they denied all that Hashem had done for them in Egypt, in the desert and Ma'amad Har Sinai, where Hashem had explicitly stated "ve'Gam B'cha Ya'aminu le'Olam".
 3

 In Pasuk 13.